Fiji Indian organisations: Hindu Maha Sabha (1926)

-Hindu Maha Sabha was an organisation representing various Hindu organisations and was formed in Fiji in late 1926, following the formation of All-India Hindu Maha Sabha in India.
-Although the organisation was formed to unite all the Hindu groups, its leadership soon came under the control of the better organised Arya Samajis.
+Hindu Maha Sabha was an organization representing various Hindu organizations and was formed in Fiji in late 1926, following the formation of All-India Hindu Maha Sabha in India.
+Although the organisation was formed to unite all the Hindu groups, its leadership soon came under the control of the better organized Arya Samajis.
 When Shri Krishna Sharma arrived in Fiji in 1927, he assumed leadership of the Sabha.
 The Hindu Maha Sabha (and the Fiji Muslim League) contested with the Indian Reform League (mainly supported by Indian Christians) for the right to represent Indians.
-The Sabha was organised at village level into sangathans (religious unions) and was led in the Suva-Nausori area by Vishnu Deo, K. B. Singh, Kundan Singh Kush and the western districts of Viti Levu by Chattur Singh and Sahodar Singh.
-Conflict with Muslims and orthodox Hindus led to court action and a conviction in the early 1930s and the Sabha ceased to represent all the Hindu organisations in Fiji.
+The Sabha was organized at village level into sangathans (religious unions) and was led in the Suva-Nausori area by Vishnu Deo, K. B. Singh, Kundan Singh Kush and the western districts of Viti Levu by Chattur Singh and Sahodar Singh.
+Conflict with Muslims and orthodox Hindus led to court action and a conviction in the early 1930s and the Sabha ceased to represent all the Hindu organizations in Fiji.

 Fiji Indian National Congress (1929)

-The Fiji Indian National Congress started as two different organisations, one formed by Vishnu Deo in Lautoka on 12 October 1929 and another formed by Dr Hamilton Beattie in Suva on 14 October 1929.
-As both organisations had the same aim, S. B. Patel was able to persuade them to amalgamate on 7 November 1929 to form a single organisation.
+The Fiji Indian National Congress started as two different organizations, one formed by Vishnu Deo in Lautoka on 12 October 1929 and another formed by Dr Hamilton Beattie in Suva on 14 October 1929.
+As both organizations had the same aim, S. B. Patel was able to persuade them to amalgamate on 7 November 1929 to form a single organization.
 The aim of the Congress was to improve the status of the Fiji Indians by uniting the Indians and demanding common franchise.
 Vishnu Deo tried to model the Congress on the Indian National Congress, but it failed when non-Hindu members left following disagreement over the distribution of relief funds following floods in 1930.

 Fiji Teachers Union (1929)

 Fiji Teachers Union is a union representing school teachers in Fiji.
-It had its beginning when on 7 December 1929, an organisation known as the Teachers' Association of Fiji was formed in Lautoka, with Pandit Ami Chandra as President and W. K. Phillip as Secretary.
+It had its beginning when on 7 December 1929, an organization known as the Teachers' Association of Fiji was formed in Lautoka, with Pandit Ami Chandra as president and W. K. Phillip as Secretary.
 The aim of this Association was to improve the standard of education in Fiji schools, to raise the status and to improve and safeguard the conditions of employment of its members and to work for the betterment of the community as a whole.
 Its membership was open to all teachers whether from Fiji or overseas, whose certification was approved by the Department of Education of Fiji.
 Later this Association became the Fiji Teachers Union.
-Although it is a multi-racial organisation, the overwhelming majority of its members are of Indian origin.
+Although it is a multi-racial organization, the overwhelming majority of its members are of Indian origin.

 Fiji Bharatiya Mazdur Sangh (1930)

-The Fiji Bharatiya Mazdur Sangh (Fiji Indian labour Union) was a short-lived union formed in June 1930 by Vishnu Deo and K. B. Singh for the benefit of the newly arrived Punjabi immigrants who were finding it hard to find employment in Fiji.
+The Fiji Bharatiya Mazdur Sangh (Fiji Indian Labor Union) was a short-lived union formed in June 1930 by Vishnu Deo and K. B. Singh for the benefit of the newly arrived Punjabi immigrants who were finding it hard to find employment in Fiji.